majeedraza1/AI-Music-Recommendation-and-Support-Ticket-Automation-System/README.md

-# Stackonet Support Ticket
+# AI Music Recommendation and Support Ticket Automation System

-Easy & Powerful support ticket system for WordPress.
 Easy to configure and easy to use is our first priority.

 # Shortcodes